Employment

 -

-Awareness of, or willingness to learn about, the anti-oppression, anti-racism, and multiculturalism work within Unitarian Universalism and the wider community.
+Awareness of, or willingness to learn about, the anti-oppression, anti-racism, and multiculturalism work within Unitarian Universalism and the wider community, and a willingness to grow and change practice due to that learning.

 -